Today at Wimbledon

-Today at Wimbledon is a BBC TV show, showing highlights and discussion from the day's play at the Wimbledon Championships currently hosted by Clare Balding.
-The show lasts for 60 minutes and is broadcast on BBC Two at 8:30 pm.
+Today at Wimbledon is a BBC TV show, showing highlights and discussion from the day's play at the Wimbledon Championships currently hosted by Qasa Alom.
+The show lasts for 60 minutes and is broadcast on BBC One at 9:00 pm.

 Origins

 The BBC (the UK host broadcaster of the Championships) began broadcasting Wimbledon in 1937.
 David Coleman hosted the live coverage from 1964 to 1966 and from 1968 to 1969.
 Harry Carpenter hosted the live coverage in 1967 and from 1970 to 1990 (and in some years also hosted the evening highlights programme).
 Des Lynam fronted Wimbledon live coverage on BBC television from 1991 to 1997 and in 1999 (Steve Rider hosted the live coverage in 1998).
 After Wimbledon 1999, Lynam moved to ITV and was replaced from 2000 by Sue Barker who hosted Wimbledon live coverage on BBC television until 2022.

 Broadcast history

 The evening highlights programme was initially broadcast late evening on BBC2 when the channel launched in 1964 and titled Wimbledon: Match of the Day.
 It moved to BBC1 in 1984, in the era when Des Lynam hosted with Gerald Williams as a studio guest.
-It was renamed Today at Wimbledon in 1990 and moved back to BBC2 in 1997 when it was allotted a fixed start time of 9.30 pm before moving again to an 8:30 pm slot in 2005 and the following year to an even earlier start time of 8.00 pm in 2006 as BBC2 schedules non-sports output between 9 pm and 10.30 pm.
-As a result, if significant matches last beyond that time the programme is usually cut short (and occasionally not shown at all) to allow the live tennis coverage to be shown, which attract regular viewers.
+It was renamed Today at Wimbledon in 1990 and moved back to BBC2 in 1997 when it was allotted a fixed start time of 9.30 pm before moving again to an 8:30 pm slot in 2005 and the following year to an even earlier start time of 8.00 pm to allow BBC2 to schedule non-sports output from 9 pm.
+As a result, if significant matches last beyond that time the programme was usually cut short, and occasionally, especially in the second week of the tournament, was not shown at all, to allow the live tennis coverage to continue to be shown.

-The show is presented either from the BBC's dedicated studio in the Wimbledon media centre, or from the landscaped garden on the building's roof, adjacent to court 18.
+Until 2023, it was presented either from the BBC's dedicated studio in the Wimbledon media centre, or from the landscaped garden on the building's roof, adjacent to court 18.
+From 2023, the show's format was revamped and is now entirely pre-recorded earlier in the day, allowing for the programme to be aired each night during the championships; any nights in which live tennis continues beyond 9:00pm results in the programme being uploaded onto BBC iPlayer instead of being shown on BBC Two.

 The theme music is from "Sporting Occasion" by Leslie Statham.